klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 Interface for AccountKey is defined as `IAccountKey`, and account key classes (`AccountKeyLegacy`, `AccountKeyPublic`, `AccountKeyFail`, `AccountKeyWeightedMultiSig` and `AccountKeyRoleBased`) implement IAccountKey.

-`WeightedMultiSigOptions` is provided for `AccountKeyWeightedMultiSig` where the threshold and the weight of each key are defined.
+`WeightedMultiSigOptions` is for `AccountKeyWeightedMultiSig` where the threshold and the weight of each key are defined.

 The `AccountKeyDecoder` class decodes the RLP-encoded string using the decode function implemented in each AccountKey class.